 Watch this video together and then use the discussion questions below to reflect as a family.

-2) I wonder where the people from the Bible are from.
+2) Where were the people in the Bible from?

-3) I wonder what you know about the Bible.
+3) What do you know about the Bible?

-5) I wonder when a good time is to read the Bible.
+4) When is a good time to read the Bible?

-6) I wonder what something is you’ve learned from the Bible.
+5) What is something you’ve learned from the Bible?